 Avoid hitting spam traps

-One of the major reasons for a sender domain getting blacklisted is when sent emails hit spam traps.
+One of the major reasons for a sender domain/IP address getting blacklisted is when sent emails hit spam traps.
 Your emails may hit spam traps when you use purchased mailing lists.
 Also, mailbox providers use expired email addresses and unused email addresses as spam traps.
 So, it is always advisable to prune your mailing list

 every six months to ensure that the mailing list doesn't contain such spam traps.